NicklasLallo/dotfiles/README.md

     - [Rofi](https://github.com/DaveDavenport/rofi) - A window switcher, application launcher and dmenu replacement.
     - [Compton](https://github.com/tryone144/compton) (Fork) - A compositor for X11.
 Allows for transparency and blur.
     - [Arc Theme](https://github.com/NicoHood/arc-theme) (Fork) - A flat theme with transparent elements for GTK 3, GTK 2, and GNOME Shell.
+    - misc tamsyn - font used in polybar
+    - Wuncon Siji - font used in polybar